AviatrixSystems/Docs/HowTos/general_glossary.rst

 SSH (Secure Shell or Secure Socket Shell)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A method for secure remote login from one computer to another.
+SSH is a method for secure remote login from one computer to another.

 SSL (Secure Sockets Layer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A protocol that provides privacy, authentication, and integrity to Internet communications.
+A protocol that provides privacy, authentication, and integrity during internet communications.
 SSL eventually evolved into `Transport Layer Security (TLS) <https://docs.aviatrix.com/HowTos/general_glossary.html#id28>`_.

 SSO (Single Sign-On)
 ^^^^^^^^^^^^^^^^^^^^^